 What is SFTP?

 SFTP stands for SSH File Transfer Protocol (also Secure File Transfer Protocol) which allows you to securely transfer the files between a local computer and remote server.
 In order to use SFTP, you will need an SFTP client.
 WinSCP is one of the most popular and powerful SFTP tools for Windows platform.
-This article will describe how to upload a file from the local computer to the remote server using WinSCP.
+This article will describe how to upload files with WinSCP from the local computer to the remote server.

 Log in WinSCP